blakechambers/deno-whisper-cli/README.md

 - add quiet option to configure the logger to not prompt as much
 - detect stdout and route prompt text stderr
 - accept an option to write content to a file (instead of requiring stdout)
-- use a configurable temp directory to store the file
+- use a configurable temp directory and file name for the audio file
 - enable/disable cleanup of the audio file
 - colorize and organize output